rjmcbain/express-views-lesson/readme.md

 Let's look at a few things going on here: `path` is a core Node module dealing with paths.
 In our example, we've used the [path.join()](https://nodejs.org/api/path.html#path_path_join_path1_path2) method, which combines the directory that `app.js` is in (`app`) with `views` to tell our node app to look for views inside `app/views`.

+The middle line requires the `ejs` module in our app for files it encounters with the `.ejs` file extension.
+More specifically, it requires the `renderFile` method we used in our [EJS Intro](https://github.com/den-wdi-2/intro-ejs).

 The second `app.set()` tells Express to use the ejs templating engine.
 This allows you to embed JavaScript to work with data (especially with conditionals and loops) in your views.
-For example, we can choose not to render partials if a user is already logged in.
+For example, we can choose not to render the login section of our page if a user is already logged in.
 The file path to your view files now will end in `.ejs`

-The middle line requires the `ejs` module in our app for files it encounters with the `.ejs` file extension.
-More specifically, it requires the `renderFile` method we used in our [EJS Intro](https://github.com/den-wdi-2/intro-ejs).

 Since we're ready to use `.ejs` now, let's set up our file structure to make sure our application can call the files properly.
-Create the following folder structure:
+Create the following folder structure inside the `app` folder:

 ```
 - views/